victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 }
 ```

-We think the items should stay on top of each other on mobile, so we override the display property.
-We also add more padding; why not.
+You think the items should stay on top of each other on mobile, so you override the display property.
+You also add more padding; why not.

 ```css
 /* 2. mobile */